Important

 Driving and return to work

-If you have regained full movement and are reasonably comfortable without the dressings, you may drive a car after one week.
+For some patients, if they have regained full movement and are reasonably comfortable without the dressings, they may be able to drive a car after one week.

 Do not drive while your hand is bandaged and splinted.